 Then we have this most interesting piece in the 1916 Montgomery Ward catalog:

 The front yokes go under the collar, yes, but the back!
 It's almost a freedom sleeve at first glance, but it's because it's a triple layer of fabric, with the two top layers extending all the way down to the elbow.
-To repro or not to repro, that is the question.

 Finally, we have the Sears Roebuck catalog of 1918: